PC Engine / TurboGrafx-16 Architecture

 Image

-As a quick reminder, tiles are just 8x8 pixel bitmaps that the renderer fetches to draw portions of the screen.
-With the VDC, the frame is composed of two planes: The background layer and the sprite layer.
+As a quick reminder, tiles are simply 8x8 pixel bitmaps that the renderer fetches to draw portions of the screen.
+With the VDC, the frame is composed of two planes: the background layer and the sprite layer.

-Inside VRAM there’s an area called Character generator where tiles exclusive to the background layer are defined.
-Each pixel of a tile occupies four bits, so it can use up to 16 colours.
-In theory, up to 4096 background tiles can be defined, but this is less in practice due to VRAM being much smaller.
+Inside VRAM, there is an area called Character generator, where tiles exclusive to the background layer are defined.
+Each pixel of a tile occupies four bits, allowing to use up to 16 colours.
+In theory, up to 4096 background tiles can be defined, but this is reduced in practice due to VRAM being much smaller.

-The video encoder is a separate chip that stores 32 colour palettes (16 for the background and 16 for sprites) [6], each palette stores 16 colours and each colour is 9-bit wide (3 bits for Red + 3 bits for Green + 3 bits for Blue).
+The video encoder is a separate chip that stores 32 colour palettes (16 for the background and 16 for sprites) [6].
+Each palette stores 16 colours, and each colour is 9 bits wide (3 bits for Red, 3 bits for Green, and 3 bits for Blue).

 Storing tiles